MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/how-wip-works-with-labels.md

 For example:

 1. Sara creates a PDF file on a Mac device and labels it as Confidential.
-2. She emails the PDF from her Gmail account to Laura, who is using a Windows 10 device.
+2. She emails the PDF from her Gmail account to Laura.
-3. When Laura opens the PDF file, WIP policy gets applied and the file is protected.
+3. Laura opens the PDF file on her Windows 10 device; WIP policy gets applied and the file is protected.

 The PDF file doesn't need any other work context beyond the label.